 Finally, to ensure the victory of the revolution, to ensure that the uprising is victorious, it is essential that there be a revolutionary proletarian mass party.
 Is Spanish social-democracy such a party?
-Of course not it is not only not a revolutionary party, but is also not a workers' party, for all its practical activity, both when it participated in the government and when it passed over to the "opposition" was based on collaboration with the bourgeoisie.
-It is true, and we do not doubt it, that many socialist workers who are in its ranks and who follow it, want to fight and will fight with arms in their hands, as the Austrian workers fought and in the same way as the Communist workers of Spain will fight in the coming battles.
+Of course not.
+It is not only not a revolutionary party, but also not a workers' party.
+All its practical activity, both when it participated in the government and when it passed over to the "opposition", was based on collaboration with the bourgeoisie.
+It is true, and we do not doubt it, that many socialist workers who are in its ranks and who follow it want to fight and will fight with arms in their hands, as the Austrian workers fought and in the same way as the Communist workers of Spain will fight in the coming battles.
 But the heroism of part of the socialist workers is by itself insufficient for victory.
-What is wanted is a REVOLUTIONARY PROLETARIAN, i.e., COMMUNIST, PARTY.
-And such a Party is not one which simply recognises the necessity for the dictatorship of the proletariat in words or even the necessity for technical military preparations for the struggle to overthrow the power of the bourgeoisie and the landlords.
-What is wanted is that this party, the really revolutionary vanguard of the proletariat, must be determined, not in words but in deeds, to overthrow the power of the bourgeoisie and landlords in the armed struggle and to take power into its hands.
+What is wanted is a revolutionary proletarian i.e., a Communist Party.
+And such a Party is not one which simply recognizes in words the necessity for the dictatorship of the proletariat or even the necessity for technical military preparations for the struggle to overthrow the power of the bourgeoisie and the landlords.
+What is wanted is that this Party, the really revolutionary vanguard of the proletariat, be determined not in words but in deeds to overthrow the power of the bourgeoisie and landlords in the armed struggle and to take power into its hands.
 It must be armed with the revolutionary tactics of the class struggle and must have a correct approach to the basic questions of the revolution, to the peasant question, to the question of the allies of the proletariat, to the question of winning over the army, to the national question, to the formation of the organs of struggle for power, to the question of the struggle for direct demands.
-This party must break with the conciliators, as the Russian Bolsheviks did, as the Communists have done in all countries, and as the Communist Party of Spain has done.
+This Party must break with the conciliators, as the

+Russian Bolsheviks did, as the Communists have done in all countries, and as the Communist Party of Spain has done.

-Only in this way, and only on condition that there is a transition from words to deeds can the revolution in Spain be victorious.
+Only in this way and only on condition that there is a transition from words to deeds can the revolution in Spain be victorious.

-THE REVOLUTIONARY T.U.
-MOVEMENT IN U.S.A.
+THE REVOLUTIONARY TRADE UNION MOVEMENT IN THE U.S.A.
 IN THE CONDITIONS OF THE "NEW DEAL" OF TRUSTIFIED CAPITAL

-By KUTNIK.
+By KUTNIK

-Since about the middle of 1933, the organisational condition of the revolutionary T.U. movement in the U.S.A. has greatly changed.
-In March, 1933, the membership of the Red Trade Unions was 25,000; in one year it has grown to about 100-125,000 members.
-This is a large increase in the membership of the revolutionary trade union centre.
+SINCE about the middle of 1933, the organizational condition of the revolutionary T.U. movement in the U.S.A. has greatly changed.
+In March, 1933, the membership of the Red trade unions was 25,000; in one year it had grown to about 100,000 to 125,000 members.
+This is a large increase in the membership of the revolutionary trade union center.

 What has given rise to this big growth in the membership?
-Is it a result of overcoming the shortcomings from which the revolutionary T.U. movement in the U.S.A. has suffered chronically?
+Is it a result of overcoming the short-comings from which the revolutionary T.U. movement in the U.S.A. has suffered chronically?
 Is it the result of a change in its oppositional work?
-To what extent does this growth decide the question of the transformation of the red trade unions into real mass organisations leading the class struggle?
+To what extent does this growth decide the question of the transformation of the Red trade unions into real mass organizations leading the class struggle?
 These are questions which naturally arise in connection with this.

-To reply to these questions we must first examine the conditions in which the revolutionary T.U. movement of the U.S.A. has had to work and struggle during this period.
+In order to reply to these questions, we must first of all examine the conditions in which the revolutionary T.U. movement of the U.S.A. has had to work and struggle during this period.